eulan/App_api_rest/README.md

-#Api_rest - Api rest for obtain information about a domane
+#Api_rest - Api rest for obtain information about a domain